-The Gastrointestinal Disease theme aspires to transform our understanding, management and treatment of major intestinal and liver diseases.
-The disease areas we study are:
+This theme aims to transform our understanding, management and treatment of major intestinal and liver diseases, including:

 - Non-alcoholic fatty liver disease and non-alcoholic steatohepatitis.
-These diseases are related to obesity and have massively increased.
-Indeed, one third of the UK population suffers from non-alcoholic fatty liver disease by now.
-A proportion of those patients will develop non-alcoholic steatohepatitis, the progressive form of fatty liver disease, which can lead to terminal liver disease and liver cirrhosis.
+These diseases are related to obesity and one third of people in the UK now have non-alcoholic fatty liver disease.
+Some of these will go onto develop non-alcoholic steatohepatitis, which can lead to terminal liver disease and liver cirrhosis.

-- The chronic liver diseases primary biliary cirrhosis and primary sclerosing cholangitis – these are rare, immune-mediated diseases that lack effective medical therapy and often require liver transplantation.
+- The rare chronic liver diseases primary biliary cirrhosis and primary sclerosing cholangitis.
+These have no effective medical therapy and often require liver transplantation.

 - Acute alcoholic hepatitis.
-This condition develops in a small subset of individuals consuming alcohol, but is particularly deadly.
-No effective therapy exists, and up to ~40% may die from liver failure within 6 months of diagnosis.
+This condition develops in a small number of people drinking alcohol, but is particularly deadly.
+No effective therapy exists, and up to 40% may die from liver failure within six months of diagnosis.

 Research over the last decade has identified genes that put individuals at risk for developing any of these diseases.
 But we need to research more on other factors (such as environment or diet) that could trigger disease in genetically susceptible individuals.